 When you get up close to each temple and pagoda, you see how it is characteristically distinct from all the other temples; whether through its architectural style, its stupa, the intrinsic reliefs, the glorious frescoes, its Buddha statues, the sound made by its tiny bells dancing in the wind, or simply, the view and environment around.
 They are all different.

-Then around 11:30am I would go back to my hotel in Nyaung-U to relax and stay away from the intense midday heat, and then at about 2:30pm I would go out again to visit more temples until sunset.
+Then around 11:30 am, I would return to my hotel in Nyaung-U to relax and stay away from the intense midday heat, and then at about 2:30 pm, I would go out again to visit more temples until sunset.

 I’ve seen many beautiful sunsets, but not many rival Bagan’s raw beauty and intensity.
 I was fascinated by it on the first day.
 I was fascinated by it every single subsequent day I witnessed the sunset from the top of different temples.

-Earlier during the day, as Leo and I were biking through the plains, we came across this small temple close to the Sunset Temple.
+Earlier in the day, as Leo and I were biking through the plains, we came across this small temple close to the Sunset Temple.
 There was no one there except for the gatekeeper.

 Trees morphed from green to black and the top of the pagodas, which poked high through the top of the natural canopy, turned from old brick brown to dark other-worldly silhouettes.

-We repeated this ritual every sunset, picking a different temple each day, in different parts of the plain.
+We repeated this ritual every sunset, picking a different temple each day in different parts of the plain.
 Each one was as beautiful as the last one, each with a different interaction with the gatekeeper.

 I could continue telling stories about Bagan because every moment there felt like a new experience to me, but I’ll end it with this one.

-I was far from excelling at this new skill, but I managed to reunite goat and goatherds.
+I was far from excelling at this new skill, but I managed to reunite the goat and goatherds.
 They looked at me quite perplexed when they realized I was bringing back one of their goats.

 Foreign words meant nothing to each other.
 Smiles and gestures did all the talking.
 It was all gratitude.

 I stood there looking at the scenery I had before me – soaking it all up because I knew moments like these don’t come that often.

 This moment, though, was all real.
 Bagan does not idolize its glorious past.
-Bagan lives it through every genuine daily task, every ancient building, every gesture.
+Bagan lives it through every genuine daily task, every ancient building, and every gesture.
 This is still an extremely unsullied destination.